IgorDrgonec/VectorBT-Flask/docs/docs/getting-started/features.md

 ### Refactored data

 - [x] In case of connectivity issues, data won't be lost but returned so it can be updated later.
-Also, symbol fetching methods can also return a state, which will be preserved for the use in data updates.
+Also, symbol fetching methods can return a state, which will be preserved for the use in data updates.
 There is also a new progress bar for symbols.

 ### Local data